 Distribution & Ecology

 The close grained and dense Wood has a dark heartwood and lighter sapwood.
 It is used for fence posts, making baskets and for fuel.
 The sapwood is not termite resistant.
 Leaves and Pods may be poisonous but are grazed by stock.
 This tree is frost and drought resistant.
 A number of biggish trees survive because the twisted nature of the wood makes it unsuitable for planks.
-Xhosa women make use wood from the Roots for making smoking pipes.
+Xhosa women may use the Roots for making smoking pipes.
 The Roots can be invasive.
-It is not a great shade tree and, as a result, allows plants including grass to grow close to the trunk.
+This is not a great shade tree and, as a result, allows plants including grass to grow close to the trunk.
 It is a good tree to grow as a Bonsai.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.